grafoojs/grafoo/packages/bindings/readme.md

 Each mutation will generate a single function that accepts a GraphQL variables object as argument and return a promise that will resolve with the mutation data or reject with GraphQL `errors`.

 ```ts
 type MutationFn = (variables: Variables) => Promise<MutationResponse>;
 ```

 ### Mutation query dependency

-**Important** to notice that to update the cache `update` and `optimistUpdate` hooks depend on a `query` prop (that needs to be passed in the `props` object argument).
+**Important** to notice that to update the cache `update` and `optimistUpdate` hooks depend on a `query` and it's `variables` object props (they need to be passed in the `props` object argument).
 If you need to perform a mutation but updating the cache is not strictly important you can just use the mutation promise resolved data or use the client instance directly.

 ### `update`